 Since we had a lot of time to spare, we checked out the surrounding areas near Yoschi’s Hotel.
 The entire place is most of the time covered in mist, so there aren’t much to see.
 However, as soon as the mist clears, you’re in for a real visual treat.

-The small houses with their red roof tiles precariously set at the edge of a cliff, the plantations carefully carved on the sides of the mountains, the dramatic landscape, all are very picturesque.
+The small houses with their red roof tiles precariously set at the edge of a cliff, the plantations carefully carved on the sides of the mountains, the dramatic landscape, all are truly picturesque.
 The absence of motor vehicles and the cool weather also adds to the charm of the place.

 Yoschi’s Hotel caters to all types of travelers.
 Basic rooms are available for the budget conscious.
 They also have accommodations for those who prefer to travel in comfort.
 Food is good and affordable too.